Project Overview

 Case Study research

-We will focus research on two case studies (see WP5):
+Research focused on two case studies (see WP5):

 - Newcastle (UK): to investigate how urban flood resilience can be achieved through retro-fit, in the context of urban renewal